deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 ## Notes / Todo

 * [ ] Complete abstract
 - [ ] Complete characters

 - [ ] Complete game structure

 - [ ] Write dialogs

 - [ ] Create list of assets

 ## Abstract

 A mob murder witness is taken into a safe house by the police for five days before her testimony.
 She's protected by two police officers.
-One of them is on the mob murder's payroll and already staged a suicide for a witness twenty years ago.
+One of them is on the mob murder's payroll and already staged a suicide for a witness eighteen years ago.
 He first tries to scare her with the old story by leaving scary notes and scaring her.
 On the last day, his masquerade is dropped and he first kills the other officer and tries to kill the witness, but she can knock him down and escape.

 ## Characters